 While NVMe is fantastic, there’s no reason to give up on SATA III drives just yet.
 Despite SATA III’s limitations, it’s still a good choice for secondary storage.

-Anyone who’s building a new PC, for example, would do well to use an M.2 NVMe drive for his boot drive and primary storage.
-He could then add a cheaper hard drive or 2.5-inch SSD with greater capacity as secondary storage.
+Anyone who’s building a new PC, for example, would do well to use an M.2 NVMe drive for their boot drive and primary storage.
+They could then add a cheaper hard drive or 2.5-inch SSD with greater capacity as secondary storage.

 It might be a nice idea to have all your storage running over PCIe.
 However, right now, NVMe drives are limited to about 2 TB.
 Higher capacities are also prohibitively expensive.
 A budget 1 TB, M.2 NVMe drive commonly costs about $100 (which is about what a 2 TB high-performance SATA III hard drives costs).